-My daily outfit was a smashing blue smock, maroon and moss-coloured suede steel-toe boots, a sexy hair net and ear buds.
+My daily outfit was a smashing blue smock, maroon and moss-coloured suede steel-toe boots, and a sexy hair net and ear buds.
 Swimming in the aroma of Starbuck‘s, I’d fold and load boxes onto six conveyor belts.
 The boxes floated towards an overhead dispenser, where they were filled with bags of coffee – dropped by angels playing harps.

 Since I was the youngest at the factory – and I reminded people of Betty White‘s character, Rose, from Golden Girls – two women quickly took me under their wing.
 We’d stay after work and have coffee – my third or fourth cup of the day.
-The girls setup opportunities for me to talk to my crush.
+The girls would setup opportunities for me to talk to my crush.
 They consoled me when he dated someone else.
 I viewed them as my work sisters.
-I wish I had a photo of us, because we resembled each other.
+I wish I had a photo of the three of us, because we resembled each other.

 As a seasonal worker, I was laid off every Christmas.
 Not before the presents though!
-A massive 10 lb box of flavoured coffee.
+A massive 10lb box of flavoured coffee.
 Peppermint, Amaretto, Egg Nog, Hazelnut, Irish Cream.

 And technically, they were the Kraft Melrose Coffee Company.
 As an employee, I could order Kraft products.
 At cost!
 Kraft Peanut Butter – the large containers.
 Boxes and boxes of semi-sweet Baker’s chocolate.
 For my mom, of course, for Christmas baking.
 The important thing is she received the (majority) of the boxes unopened.